Orrong Road: History

 Orrong Road was gazetted in 1937 from sections of roads at the time that were originally known as Hawkstone Street, Prospect Road, Burswood Avenue and Wickalls Avenue.
 The road was named after Orrong Road in Melbourne, itself an important road in Melbourne's inner south eastern suburbs.

 Since gazetting Orrong Road has undergone major changes.
-Originally a two lane road with additional lanes at traffic signals, it was widened significantly in the 1980's and early 1990's in preparation for the construction of Graham Farmer Freeway.
+Originally a two lane road with additional lanes at traffic signals, it was widened significantly in the 1980s and early 1990s in preparation for the construction of Graham Farmer Freeway.
 This required the demolition of several properties.
 At this time, trees were planted in the median.
 In 1997 the intersection with Great Eastern Highway was converted to an interchange in preparation for the connection to Graham Farmer Freeway.
 In 2002, before Roe Highway's extension, Orrong Road terminated at McDowell Street in the form of a T-junction, where vehicles could then travel south to Welshpool Road.
 Orrong Road was extended to meet Roe Highway in the form of a diamond interchange when Roe Highway was extended beyond Welshpool Road in 2003 and now continues as Welshpool Road East.
 In 2007 the Leach Highway intersection was converted to an interchange.